volterraedge/terraform-provider-volterra/docs/resources/volterra_route.md

       http_method = "http_method"

       path {
-        // One of the arguments from this list "regex prefix path" must be set prefix = "/register/"
+        // One of the arguments from this list "path regex prefix" must be set prefix = "/register/"
       }